cepiel/WordleAI/README.md

 # Wordle
-This program has 3 components.
+This program has 4 components.
 The primary one is a Wordle AI, which plays Wordle against itself and intelligently guesses the answer.

 The second is a means of data collection, which runs multiple trials Wordle AI with different strategies to benchmark the success rate.

 The third lets you play Wordle traditionally, in the command line.

+The fourth is a Wordle Tutorial, which is a commented guided walkthrough of how to make the Wordle AI.
+It is designed for beginner programmers, to give hints and ideas on how to develop a Wordle AI on their own.
+Find this in `wordle_tutorial.py`.

 ## Wordle AI
 The AI picks a word from the dictionary, and then tries to intelligently solve it, using the colored positional clues as hints.
 For those unfamiliar, Wordle colors each of the 5 letters of your guess one of three colors.